FREE GROCERY GUIDE

 In all varieties of rice (including white, brown, and wild), heavy metals such as lead, arsenic, and mercury may be present.
 This is on account of the way rice grows in watery beds, which can expose the plants to a higher amount of heavy metals than other crops.

 Across the globe, heavy metal pollution has made its indelible mark.
-The unavoidable reality these days is that our air, water, and soil contain heavy metals as a result of our dependence on fossil fuels, coal-fired power plants, agricultural chemicals, industrial chemicals, etc. Sadly, heavy metals in our air, food, and water is a byproduct of our modern existence.
+The unavoidable reality these days is that our air, water, and soil contain heavy metals as a result of our dependence on fossil fuels, coal-fired power plants, agricultural chemicals, industrial chemicals, etc.

+Yes, we live in complicated times.
 When it comes to heavy metal avoidance and mitigation, knowledge is both power and protection.
 This is especially true for our thyroid, as heavy metal toxicity has been linked to thyroid dysfunction and autoimmunity, among other rampant health issues like cancer, autism, and Alzheimer’s.

 Why Heavy Metals Are Bad News for Thyroid Patients